puppetlabs/puppetdb/documentation/install_from_packages.markdown

 ## Step 4: Configure database

-- [Set up a PostgreSQL server and configure PuppetDB to use it][configure_postgres].
+- [Set up a PostgreSQL server and configure PuppetDB to use
+- it][configure_postgres].
+  If your PostgreSQL node is on a separate server than PuppetDB, you should [configure an SSL connection][postgres_ssl], otherwise your database communication will happen in plaintext over the network.
+This can be made much simpler by installing using the [PuppetDB module][module].

 ## Step 5: Start the PuppetDB service